deepakpillai/BasicGAN/README.md

 # BasicGAN
-Objective:- A very basic Generative adversarial networks model to generate handwritten digits trained using the MNIST dataset
+Objective:- A very basic Generative adversarial networks (GAN) model to generate handwritten digits trained using the MNIST dataset

 ### Approach:-
 - Use a fully connected layer, batch norm 1d, and a non-linear (ReLU) for Generator.